Cyberchase: Minor and guest stars

-Cyberchase has had many guest stars over the years, including Jasmine Guy, Tony Hawk, Al Roker, and Geoffrey Holder.
-These guest stars appear as citizens of Cybersites, villains, friends, or rulers of the site.
+Cyberchase has had many guest stars over the years, including Jasmine Guy, Tony Hawk, Al Roker and Geoffrey Holder.
+These guest stars appear as citizens of Cybersites, villains, animals, friends or rulers of the site.

 Episodes

 Cyberchase For Real

 Each Cyberchase episode is followed by "Cyberchase For Real", a live-action educational supplement linking concepts learned in the show to real life experiences.
 The actors Bianca DeGroat and Matthew A. Wilson (known as Harry Wilson on the show) are in their 30s, but amusingly act in a manner similar to the age of the target audience.
 "For Real" is produced by WNET in and around New York City after production is completed on the animated segments.
 These "For Real" segments are broadcast exclusively on PBS in the United States where the program runs longer and fills the time gap where there might be breaks for "commercials".
 Some "For Real" segments can also be viewed online.
 In 2012, "Oh Noah", shorts that teach kids to speak Spanish, were used instead of re-running the "For Real" segments.
 The "For Real" segment returned in season 9.
+Beginning with Season 11, DeGroat and Wilson were joined by Courtney Chu, who plays Harry's niece, and Jaden Michael, who plays Bianca's nephew.
+In later seasons, they assume the role of host for the live-action segments, along with other children, including Violet Tinnirello as Alex.